wimpheling/hit/README.md

 ## Creating a `hit` instance

-To initiate a hit data instance, you need a (TODO: link) **kernel** with model definitions.
+To create a `hit` data instance, you need a (TODO: link) `Kernel` with model definitions.
 One of the core kernels, officially supported by me, is the recursively designed (TODO: link) `hit_model`, which allows you to modelize models for `hit`.

 To make it more simple, let's start with the basic, although completely useless (TODO: link) `hit_test_file_model`, that represents a directory/file structure, with links.